 We love needle felting as you can see from these birds!

-And you can go on to make some fabulous needle felted creatures, like the ones Catherine made from Little Felted Animals - a great homeschool Birthday present!
+And you can go on to make some fabulous needle felted creatures, like the ones Catherine made from Little Felted Animals - a great homeschool Christmas present!

 Monica explains that there are all sorts of "things